Skip to main content

 text to columns step 2 select delimeters comma, other, add semicolon for other

-Text to Columns - Step 3 of 3: Make sure General is selected in the Column data format field.
+Text to Columns - Step 3 of 3: Select General in the Column data format field.
 Click Finish.

 text to columns step 3 select general column data format